 The statute of limitations refers to the deadline by which victims or their families have to take legal action in certain lawsuits.
 For a wrongful death claim, family members of a deceased person have a window of time to adhere to after his or her death to pursue recourse in court.
 According to New York state law, the statute of limitation for a wrongful death suit is two years from the fatal injury.

 During periods of grief and mourning over the death of a loved one, it can be difficult to have the foresight to consider filing a wrongful death claim.
 However, it is crucial that a person files a claim early enough that they can receive the economic support they are owed upon the victim’s death.

 Call Albany Wrongful Death Lawyers at Bailey, Johnson & Peck Today

 A family member’s death is a traumatic period of time for everyone involved.
-However, no one should be further victimized by their grief when legal actions can be taken to provide support to those that need it the most.
+However, no one should be further victimized by their grief when legal actions can be taken to provide support to those who need it the most.

-Albany wrongful death lawyers at Bailey, Johnson & Peck understand how difficult this period of time is for your family.
+The Albany wrongful death lawyers at Bailey, Johnson & Peck understand how difficult this period of time is for your family.
 We are available to offer you or a loved one a free initial consultation to help plan your next step and help provide emotional support during a trying time.

-We have what it takes to defend your rights and help you recover fair compensation either through a wrongful death lawsuit or a personal injury claim on behalf of the deceased.
+We have what it takes to defend your rights and help you recover fair compensation, either through a wrongful death lawsuit or a personal injury claim on behalf of the deceased.
 Call 518-456-0082 to schedule a free consultation today.